 Now that you know your baby is ready to drop the third nap, how do you go about making the transition?

-You will push your baby’s wake time back by about 15 to 30 minutes each day until you reach the new nap times.
+You will push your baby’s awake time back by about 15 to 30 minutes each day until you reach the new nap times.

 For example, if your baby was napping prior at 9:00 am, 1:00 pm, and 4:00 pm, you would push the first nap to 9:30, the second nap to 1:30 pm, and drop the third nap altogether.

-During the transition you may need to pull up bedtime by about 30 minutes to keep your baby from getting overtired.
-As your baby adjusts to the new nap and wake times, you can push bedtime back to their regular bedtime.
+During the transition you may need to do an early bedtime to keep your baby from getting overtired.
+(You can pull it up by about 30 to 60 minutes if needed.
+Truly, do not fear the early bedtime!)
+As your baby adjusts to the new nap and wake times, you’ll push bedtime back to where it was..

-Once you have reached the new nap times, stick to those nap times consistently each day.
+Once you have made the transition, your baby will take a morning and afternoon nap.
+Once you’ve reached the new nap times, stick to those nap times consistently each day.
 Here are wake windows and 6-month sample schedules that you can use if you need examples of how to structure your baby’s day.

 Good luck making the 3 to 2 nap transition.
 You can do it mama!